 The role of ESG in value creation

-Not surprisingly, investors are increasingly looking for indicators of long-term sustainability that will ensure their capital investment is protected from the damaging impact of such scandals.
-As such, environmental, social and governance (ESG) indicators are now actively sought by investors, with companies such as Blackrock stating that ESG is now a core part of their investment analysis.
-They are not alone, investment analysis that focuses solely on financial performance is increasingly being regarded as insufficient.
+Increasingly investors are looking for indicators of long-term sustainability that will ensure their capital investment is protected from the damaging impact of corporate scandals.
+As such, investors are now actively seeking environmental, social and governance (ESG) indicators.
+Indeed companies such as Blackrock state that ESG is now a core part of their investment analysis.
+They are not alone, investment analysis that focuses solely on financial performance is increasingly regarded as insufficient.
 Instead, we now see more and more investors analysing ESG-related indicators alongside financial performance.

 According to HSBC, $21 trillion of global investments now take ESG into account and this is expected to rise.
 The London Stock Exchange estimates that 60% of assets managed for EU investors incorporate sustainable investment strategies.
-The Stock Exchange also finds that ESG performance is now routinely used to draw conclusions about management quality, exposure to business risk and the ability to leverage business opportunities, in order to gain a better understanding of companies’ future prospects.
+The Stock Exchange also finds that ESG performance is now routinely used to draw conclusions about management quality.
+This includes exposure to business risk and the ability to leverage business opportunities, in order to gain a better understanding of a company’s future prospects.

 The good news for investors is that ESG factors are now seen as having a real and quantifiable impact on financial performance over longer periods.
 Investments in companies with strong ESG ratings are being seen to deliver good returns.

 According to the MSCI Equity index, ESC-compliant companies in emerging markets generally outperform general market indices.
 The All-World index, which invests based on ESG factors, outperformed its parent index by 39 basis points over the 5-year period to June 2017.

 A study by Oxford University and Arabesque Asset Management in 2014 found a ‘remarkable correlation’ (paywall) between responsible investment and performance.
 According to their report, ninety percent of the studies reviewed showed that the cost of capital is lower for companies with higher standards of sustainability practice.